 The engine that powers sustainable organisations

-Sustainability in the supply chain is a hot-button topic for supply chain managers, procurement teams, sustainability leads, investors, and regulators.
-In this article, we find out what it means for a supply chain to be ‘sustainable’, what it entails, why it is becoming the subject of increasing focus these days, and where to begin.
+Supply chain sustainability is a hot-button topic for supply chain managers, procurement teams, sustainability leads, investors, and regulators.
+In this article, we explore what it means for a supply chain to be ‘sustainable’, what it entails, why it is becoming the subject of increasing focus these days, and where to begin.

 Perhaps one of the worst examples of unsustainable supply chains is the 2012 garment factory fire incident in Bangladesh, which prompted more than 200 global companies including H&M and Inditex to improve efforts for a safe working environment.